Blockchain-RCOEM-Chapter/COHORT-Season-1/challenge-2.md

-# 🪴 Challenge II: Deploy a Smart Contract on the Polygon Mumbai Testnet
+# 🪴 Challenge II: Create a Daap on the Polygon Mumbai Testnet

 ## Description:
-Deploy a Smart Contract on the Polygon Mumbai testnet. (*Plagiarism will Check*) (*Not to be copied from anywhere*)
+Create a Daap on the Polygon Mumbai testnet. (*Not to be copied from anywhere*)

 ## Rewards:
 We can’t wait for you to complete this and claim, **your Special #BRC Tshirt [Top 20 Submission] 🖼️**